AvivRichman/league-of-legends-dashboard/README.md

   **The code will not run** as-is because accessing the Riot Games API requires an API key.
 I do not publish my personal key here, but you can obtain your own key through the Riot Games developer portal at the following link: [Riot Games Developer Portal](https://developer.riotgames.com/).

+If you have the API key, Paste it inside the "main.py" file into a variable named "key" in row number 8 (it's important to make sure you paste the key in quotes)

 For any questions on the subject, please contact me using the details at the bottom of this README file.

 ## Installation